brianjohannes/compression/README.txt

 A C program for run-length encoding compression of a pre-determined buffer.

 Constraints:
-- The buffer can only contain short ints from 0 to 127
+- The buffer can only contain unsigned chars from 0 to 127
 - This program does not support buffers longer that can be defined by single int

 compression.c contains an example buffer which is compressed and then decompressed